Kate0907/lumed-guideline/readme.md

 > Backend

-1. Open BeckEnd folder with Visual Studio
+1. Open `Guideline.sln` in BackEnd folder with Visual Studio
 2. Build `Guideline` project in Release mode.
 3. Right click on `Guideline` project and click `Publish` .
 Set the Target Location.
 Target Location is where the published files will be saved. <br>
 <img src=".\readme.dir\publish.png" width=400px >
 4. Create a new folder in `C:\inetpub\wwwroot` called `lumed-guideline-backend`.
-Copy the files your just published from target location to new folder `C:\inetpub\wwwroot\lumed-guideline-backend`.
+Copy the files you just published from target location into the new folder `C:\inetpub\wwwroot\lumed-guideline-backend`.
 5. In IIS manager, right click on `Sites` --> `Add Website` set:
 - Site name: `Default Web Site`
 - Application pool: `DefaultAppPool`